 Want to do some hiking in Colorado?
 You have lots of options all over the state!
-From the tall peaks of Aspen to the lovely lakes of Arapaho National Forest, the trails in Colorado are all highly rewarding.
+From the tall peaks of Aspen to the lovely lakes of Arapaho National Forest, the trails in Colorado are all highly rewarding and full of hidden gems.
 But with the dominance of rocky and exposed terrain, most of them are best suited for experienced hikers who are sure in their every step.

 Whether you’re looking forward to conquering Colorado’s tallest peak or just want to lounge under the sun near a charming lake, you will find the best hikes in Colorado right here!
 And no matter which trail you pick, you be certain that it’s rewarding from trailhead to the very end!